Corporate manslaughter: Vicarious liability

 The broader principle of vicarious liability (respondeat superior in the U.S.) is often invoked to establish corporate manslaughter.
-In the U.S., where an employee commits a crime within the sphere of his employment and with the intention of benefitting the corporation, his criminality can be imputed to the company.
-The principle has sometimes been used in England and Wales for strict liability offences concerning regulatory matters but the exact law is unclear.
+In the U.S., where an employee commits a crime within the sphere of his employment and with the intention of benefiting the corporation, his criminality can be imputed to the company.
+The principle has sometimes been used in England and Wales for strict liability offences concerning regulatory matters, but the exact law is unclear.

 Management failure model

-This is the approach to be taken under the Corporate Manslaughter and Corporate Homicide Act 2007 which came into force in the UK in April 2008.
+This is the approach to be taken under the Corporate Manslaughter and Corporate Homicide Act 2007, which came into force in the UK in April 2008.
 Where a corporation's activities cause a person's death and the failure was because of a breach that falls far below what can reasonably be expected of the organisation in the circumstances, the offence is made out.

 Corporate mens rea

 A further approach is to accept the legal fiction of corporate personality and to extend it to the possibility of a corporate mens rea, to be found in corporate practices and policies.
 This approach has been widely advocated in the U.S., as the corporate ethos standard and introduced in Australia in 1995.